JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-10-30-Staging-Problems.md

 ## What now then?
 Now that he core game is done I have just over a week left, not a lot.
 So i'm ditching the stealth game idea and taking a more simple approach.

 Im going to chane my snake into a trail of ducklings, with the head acting as mother duck.
 Theme aside the player will have a small goal in wich they can deposit their ducklings for bonus points, the more ducklings they deposit at once the higher the score.
-There will also be some sort of object stoping the player from easily depositing duckies, adding a risk reward element to my game. <br>
+This will add a risk/reward factor into the game as the player wil move faster each duckling they pickup, increasing the difficulty but also increasing the reward<br>

 <img src="../assets/img/player.png"> 	<img src="../assets/img/Body.png">